 A defective caliper or a bad equalizer usually causes an uneven rotor or brake pad wear.
 This is not exactly bearing-related.
 Excessive runouts may lead to uneven wear and tear of the rotor and brake pads.
 Non-retraction of the caliper is one of the common causes of a warped rotor.

-9. Abnormal tire wear
+9. Abnormal Tire Wear

-There could be several causes for an abnormal wearing of tire.
+There could be several causes for an abnormal wearing of the tire.
 Misalignment, damaged suspension components, and improper inflation lead to tire wear.
 While extreme wheel bearing looseness or wear could lead to abnormal worn out tires, it’s usually related to various other failures.

-10. ABS failure
+10. ABS Failure